Guide to the Demolition, Disposal & Open Burning of Abandoned Houses

 - Residue from an open burn may be disposed of in a municipal or inert waste landfill.

-These North Dakota Department of Health guidelines are designed to help communities legally demolish and dispose of abandoned houses.
+These North Dakota Department of Environmental Quality guidelines are designed to help communities legally demolish and dispose of abandoned houses.

 Your local public health unit can provide information about open burning variance applications.